Tour start → end dates | Price | Enquire |

 Driving time: ± 8 Hours

-Day 11: Matobo National Park, Zimbabwe
+Day 11: Bulawayo / Matobo National Park, Zimbabwe

 A knowledgeable guide will take us to Matobo National Park, which is located a short distance from Bulawayo.
 Our guides will take us on foot to some of the more hidden places in search of Black and White Rhinos on this reserve, which has the largest concentration of Black and White Rhinos in Africa.
-Besides leopards and black eagles, we keep an eye out for the world’s densest population of leopards and black eagles in the park.
+Besides leopards and black rhinos, we keep an eye out for leopards and black eagles in the park.
 An afternoon at leisure will follow the half-day tour.
 You will be picked up from the camp by a vehicle after your walk and transferred back to the camp.
 Our optional full-day tour takes us to the wind-sculptured Matobo Hills, which are home to numerous Bushman paintings.
 As a result of the intense natural beauty and startling views from the hills, Cecil John Rhodes chose this place for his burial site.
 In colonial times, his grave can be seen at World’s View – a place of constant debate due to his involvement in claiming the land and its people for Queen & Country.

 Accommodation: Burke’s Paradise (or similar) – Camping in twin share tents with shared facilities